 |5th||Helen Wills Moody||19||0||4||8||7|

-A Williams win would also see her become the oldest player ever to win a Grand Slam…although victory for Roger Federer in the men’s final would see him take the record – as they both look to overcome Ken Rosewall who was 37 years and two months of age when he won the Australian Open in 1972.
+A Williams win would also see her become the oldest player ever to win a Grand Slam – as she looks to overcome Ken Rosewall who was 37 years and two months of age when he won the Australian Open in 1972.